dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 2) **Vectorization.** PyArrow Table functions operate on a chunk level, processing chunks of data containing up to 2048 rows.
 This approach maximizes cache locality and leverages vectorization.
 On the other hand, the built-in types UDF implementation operates on a per-row basis.

-This blog post aims to demonstrate how you can extend DuckDB using Python UDFs, with a particular emphasis on PyArrow-powered UDFs.
+This blog post aims to demonstrate how you can extend DataMiner using Python UDFs, with a particular emphasis on PyArrow-powered UDFs.
 In our quick-tour section, we will provide examples using the PyArrow UDF types.
 For those interested in benchmarks, you can jump ahead to the [benchmark section below](#benchmarks).
 If you want to see a detailed description of the Python UDF API, please refer to our [documentation](https://duckdb.org/docs/api/python/function).

 ## Python UDFs